Transfer operator: Definition

 where $g\colon X\rightarrow\mathbb{C}$ is an auxiliary valuation function.
 When $f$ has a Jacobian determinant $|J|$, then $g$ is usually taken to be $g=1/|J|$.

 The above definition of the transfer operator can be shown to be the point-set limit of the measure-theoretic pushforward of g: in essence, the transfer operator is the direct image functor in the category of measurable spaces.
-The left-adjoint of the Frobenius–Perron operator is the Koopman operator or composition operator.
+The left-adjoint of the Perron–Frobenius operator is the Koopman operator or composition operator.
 The general setting is provided by the Borel functional calculus.

 As a general rule, the transfer operator can usually be interpreted as a (left-)shift operator acting on a shift space.
 The most commonly studied shifts are the subshifts of finite type.
 The adjoint to the transfer operator can likewise usually be interpreted as a right-shift.
 Particularly well studied right-shifts include the Jacobi operator and the Hessenberg matrix, both of which generate systems of orthogonal polynomials via a right-shift.